 (3) Compare and contrast examples of product descriptions, versus product marketing

 (4) Learn language to teach to breastfeeding families best practices for the use of bottles and teats

 It’s all about the Internet!
-Families in 2015 want to be connected to their network of families and friends.
+Families today want to be connected to their network of families and friends.
 They use Internet-accessing devices and social media to share news, gather information and seek opinions.
 If this is where families are … can an IBCLC (or other healthcare provider) be there, too, without violating long-standing principles of privacy and professional ethics?
 Can healthcare providers engage in clinical discussion with someone on Facebook, Twitter, a chat room or a website?
-What about real-time webinars, or static websites, where mothers type in their clinical questions?
+What about real-time webinars, or static websites, where parents type in their clinical questions?
 Is texting ever permissible?
 Can a clinician post a picture of a client, or ask colleagues on a private listserv about a tricky case?
 This session brings everyone into the 21st century!
 We’ll learn how the Internet is used by new families to seek and share information … and the professional risks and liabilities of “friendly” clinical care by the IBCLC or HCP who joins the conversation.

 This session contains ethics and legal content, appropriate for E-CERPs approval.
 At the conclusion of the session the learner will be able to:

 (1) Identify sections of the IBCLC’s practice-guiding documents governing client/patient privacy, and Internet-based means of sharing clinical information;